choemateo/unity-webgl-rtc/README.md

 `cp env.example env`

 4. Add your db details, pusher API keys and  TURN SERVER credentials.

+5. run command 'php artisan migrate' and 'php artisan make:seeder UserSeeder' in command window.

 ## Running the Application
+1. 'node server' to start the node server in project root dir.

-1. `php artisan serve` to start the server and `npm run start` to start the frontend.
+2. `php artisan serve` to start the web server in project root.
-2. Note that the register endpoint has been removed to prevent people from creating <br/> a lot of users when they want to try out the online demo.
+3. Note that the register endpoint has been removed to prevent people from creating <br/> a lot of users when they want to try out the online demo.
 In your local copy you can enable it in the `routes/web.php` file.

 ## Available Applications
 The following are the available applications and the links to the article I've written about it if available:

 1. **Custom WebRTC Applications**
    * **Live stream with WebRTC in your Laravel application**<br/>